ni/nimble/packages/nimble-blazor/README.md

 The SCSS compilation happens before the rest of Blazor's compilation, so this approach works fine with Blazor CSS isolation.
 Note: This approach requires periodically updating the Nimble tokens SCSS files manually (whenever the Nimble Blazor NuGet version is updated).

+### Localization

+Most user-visible strings displayed by Nimble components are provided by the client application and are expected to be localized by the application if necessary.
+However, some strings are built into Nimble components and are provided only in English.

+To provide localized strings in a localized Blazor app:
+1. Add the label providers as children of your `<NimbleThemeProvider>`:
+    - `<NimbleLabelProviderCore>`: Used for labels for all components besides the table
+    - `<NimbleLabelProviderTable>`: Used for labels for the table (and table sub-components / column types)
+2. For each Nimble-provided label shown in the [Label Provider Storybook documentation](https://nimble.ni.dev/storybook/?path=/docs/tokens-label-providers--docs):
+    - Add a new entry for the label in a resource file (`.resx`).
+You can either add to an existing resx file, or create a new one just for the Nimble strings.
+The resource value should be the Nimble-provided English default string shown in Storybook.
+    - Follow [standard Blazor localization patterns](https://learn.microsoft.com/en-us/aspnet/core/blazor/globalization-localization) to localize the strings, and load the localized versions at runtime in your application.
+    - Provide Nimble the localized strings with the label provider APIs.
+For example, to provide the `popupDismiss` label on `NimbleLabelProviderCore`, if you load your string resources with a .NET `IStringLocalizer` instance, your label provider may look like the following:
+        ```xml
+        <NimbleLabelProviderCore PopupDismiss="@LabelStringLocalizer["popupDismiss"]"></NimbleLabelProviderCore>
+        ```

 ### Using Nimble Blazor in a Blazor Hybrid app